KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 Asks: Block a patron's account if it reaches \_\_\_ failed login attempts.

-.. _norwegianpatrondbenable-&-norwegianpatrondbendpoint-label:
+.. _norwegianpatrondbenable-and-norwegianpatrondbendpoint-label:

-NorwegianPatronDBEnable & NorwegianPatronDBEndpoint
+NorwegianPatronDBEnable and NorwegianPatronDBEndpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 NorwegianPatronDBEnable Default: Disable